Travis Simpson: College career

-Simpson lettered at Oklahoma as a freshman in 1983, serving as a second-string center.
+Simpson lettered at the University of Oklahoma as a freshman in 1983, serving as a second-string center.
 After remaining a backup during the 1984 season, he became a starter in 1985 following an injury to Paul Ferrer.
 However, he battled injuries that year, starting with a hyperextended elbow against Minnesota.
 Injuries later resulted in him missing games against Texas and Miami, and an ankle injury ended his season at the start of December.
 The 1985 Sooners compiled an 11–1 record, winning the Big Eight Conference championship and the national championship.

 Simpson remained a starter for his senior season but his ankle injury from the previous year was described as "severe" and resulted in his 40-yard dash time dropping from 4.6-seconds to 5.0-seconds.
 In his last year at Oklahoma, he was the only senior starting on the offensive line, helping the team compile another 11–1 record while winning the Big Eight championship and the 1987 Orange Bowl.
 Simpson was selected to the Big Eight All-Academic team and second-team All-Big Eight.
 He was also named honorable mention All-American by the Associated Press.